open-energy-transition/MapYourGrid/docs/questions.md

 ### <div class="tools-header">Does publishing this data create a security risk?</div>

-No, publishing grid data through OhMyGrid does not meaningfully increase security risks.
+No, publishing grid data through MapYourGrid does not meaningfully increase security risks.
 This concern is understandable—after all, electrical grids are critical infrastructure.
 However, multiple studies and real-world practices show that open grid data does not elevate threat levels, for several key reasons:

 * Much of the grid is already visible and documented.
 Transmission lines are easily observable in satellite imagery and by anyone on the ground.
 Most Substations are already in platforms like Google Maps.
 Major institutions, including government agencies, have publicly shared detailed grid data for decades.